dhrubo55/personal-blog/content/posts/day-52-implementing-a-basic-bloom-filter-using-java-bitset-api.md

 showtoc = false
 slug = "/java/100DaysOfJava/day52"
-summary = "Implementing a basic bloom filter to understand its concepts and usages using Java BitSet api" title = "Day 52: Implementing a basic Bloom Filter Using Java BitSet api" [cover] alt = "Day52" caption = "Day52" image = "" relative = false
+summary = "Implementing a basic bloom filter to understand its concepts and usages using Java BitSet api" title = "Day 54: Implementing a basic Bloom Filter Using Java BitSet api" [cover] alt = "Day54" caption = "Day54" image = "" relative = false

 +++
+1,

+First of all lets understand what is a Bloom Filter and how does it work and what are its usages.